ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 # Overview {#overview}

 The protocol is executed by a large set of clients and a small set of servers.
 We call the servers the *aggregators*.
 Each client's input to the protocol is a set of measurements (e.g., counts of some user behavior).
-Given the input set of measurements x[1], ..., x[n] held by n users, the goal is to compute y = F(x[1], ..., x[n]) for some aggregation function F, while revealing nothing else about the measurements.
+Given the input set of measurements `x_1, ..., x_n` held by `n` users, the goal of a *private aggregation (PA) protocol* is to compute `y = F(x_1, ..., x_n)` for some aggregation function `F` while revealing nothing else about the measurements.

-## Secret sharing
+## Private aggregation via secret sharing

-Prio achieves this goal using additive secret sharing.
-Rather than send its input in the clear, each client "splits" its measurements into a sequence of "shares" and sends a share to each of the aggregators.
-This secret-sharing procedure has two important properties: first, it is impossible to deduce the measurement given only a proper subset of the shares; and second, it allows the aggregators to compute the final output by first adding up their measurements shares locally, then combining the results to obtain the final output.
+The main cryptographic tool used for achieving this privacy goal is *additive secret sharing*.
+Rather than send its input in the clear, each client splits its measurements into a sequence of *shares* and sends a share to each of the aggregators.
+Additive secret sharing has two important properties:
+- It's impossible to deduce the measurement without knowing *all* of the shares.
+- It allows the aggregators to compute the final output by first adding up their measurements shares locally, then combining the results to obtain the final output.

 Consider an illustrative example.
 Suppose there are three clients and two aggregators.
-Each client i holds a single measurement in the form of a positive integer x[i], and our goal is to compute the sum of the measurements of all clients.
+Each client `i` holds a single measurement in the form of a positive integer `x[i]`, and our goal is to compute the sum of the measurements of all clients.
 In this case, the protocol input is a single measurement consisting of a single positive integer; no additional encoding is done.
-Given this input, the first client splits its measurement x[1] with additive secret-sharing into a pair of integers x[1,1] and x[1,2] for which x[1] = x[1,1] + x[1,2] modulo a prime p.
-(For convenience, we will omit the the "mod p" in the rest of this section.)
-It then uploads x[1,1] to one sever x[1,2] to the other.
-The second client splits its measurement x[2] into x[2,1] and x[2,2], uploads them to the servers, and so on.
+Given this input, the first client splits its measurement `x[1]` with additive secret-sharing into a pair of integers `X[1,1]` and `X[1,2]` for which `x[1]` is equal to `X[1,1] + X[1,2]` modulo a prime number `p`.
+(For convenience, we will omit the mod `p` operator in the rest of this section.)
+It then uploads `X[1,1]` to one server `X[1,2]` to the other.
+The second client splits its measurement `x[2]` into `X[1,2]` and `X[2,2]`, uploads them to the servers, and so on.

-Now the first aggregator is in possession of shares x[1,1], x[2,1], and x[3,1], and the second aggregator is in possession of shares x[1,2], x[2,2], and x[3,2].
-Each aggregator computes the sum of its  shares.
-Let A[1] denote the first aggregator's share of the sum and let A[2] denote the second aggregator's share of the sum.
-In the last step, aggregators combine their sum shares to obtain the final output y = A[1] + A[2].
+Now the first aggregator is in possession of shares `X[1,1]`, `X[2,1]`, and `X[3,1]` and the second aggregator is in possession of shares `X[2,1]`, `X[2,2]`, and `X[2,3]`.
+Each aggregator computes the sum of its shares; let `A[1]` denote the first aggregator's share of the sum and let `A[2]` denote the second aggregator's share of the sum.
+In the last step, aggregators combine their sum shares to obtain the final output `y = A[1] + A[2]`.
 This is correct because modular addition is commutative.
 I.e.,

 ```